VRLabs/Final-IK-Stub/README.md

 ## How it works

-* VRChat copies all component data into a duplicate when your avatar gets loaded.
+* VRChat copies all component data into duplicate ones when your avatar is loaded.
-* By using the same variable names in the stubs, the serialized information gets transferred to the duplicate component.
+* By employing identical variable names in the stubs, the serialized information seamlessly transfers to the duplicate component.

 ## Additional notes

-* You can not use any of the Final IK components in editor as they do not have any executable code.
+* You cannot use any of the Final IK components in the editor, as they lack executable code.
-* For testing in editor we highly recommend you to [buy the full software from the Unity Asset Store](https://assetstore.unity.com/packages/tools/animation/final-ik-14290).
+* For testing in the editor, we highly recommend purchasing the full software from the [Unity Asset Store](https://assetstore.unity.com/packages/tools/animation/final-ik-14290).

 ## Contributors